kuzzleio/documentation/src/sdk-reference/cpp/1/document/mCreate/index.md

 ## Return

-Returns an JSON string containing the created documents.
+A JSON string containing an array representing the created documents.

 ## Exceptions

-Throws a `KuzzleException` if there is an error.
+Throws a `kuzzleio::KuzzleException` if there is an error.
 See how to [handle errors]({{ site_base_path }}sdk-reference/cpp/1/essentials/error-handling).

 ## Usage